-When the Board initiates termination as a result of the employee's inability to attain expected performance requirements, such discharge may be immediate or may occur as a result of corrective action.
+When the Board initiates termination because of the employee's inability to attain expected performance requirements, such discharge may be immediate or may occur because of corrective action.
 Reasons for termination include but are not limited to the following: failure to follow procedures, inability to meet required attendance levels, or any action jeopardizing the school's students.
 Employees who are terminated are not eligible for re-employment.